SoftUni-Internal/interactive-content/EN/06-Nested-Loops/06-Summary.md

 }
 ```

-- Nested **for loops**, could be used for processing data by rows and columns
+- Nested **for-loops**, could be used for processing data by rows and columns

 ```js
 for (variable initialization; condition; increment) {